 4. Relying on counselors

 While one doesn’t need a counselor, a right counselor at right time can really be the difference between a Top 30 and Top 10 school.
+See how we work with out clients.

 Why does this happen?